glg/epiquery2-client/README.md

-epiquery2-client
+Overview
 ================

-Client for connecting to epiquery2
+This is the client for [https://github.com/igroff/epiquery2](epiquery2)